Regardless of the election outcome, expect limited U.S. policy changes in 2021

 A politician’s priority: To get re-elected

-There’s a simple truth inherent in politics: Whether a first-term senator, a long-serving member of the House or the Oval Office incumbent, a politician’s number-one job is almost always to get re-elected.
+There's a simple truth inherent in politics: no matter the role nor the level of government, the number–one job is almost always to get re-elected.
 Simply put, politicians don’t get re-elected by negatively impacting the economy.
 And, at a time when the American economy is in an extremely vulnerable state, the risks of pushing bold, sweeping proposals through Congress are simply too high for most politicians to get behind.

 Sure, a politician may believe that a drastic new policy will supercharge the nation’s economic recovery—but what if this new policy were to backfire and inflict additional economic carnage instead?
 The politician—and others who helped pass the dramatic new law—wouldn’t get re-elected, plain and simple.